mozalattar/mozlattarscriptmaster/IntuneWinAppUtil-GUI/README.md

 ## Disclaimer

 This project is not affiliated with or endorsed by Microsoft.
 It is a personal project designed to provide a user-friendly interface for the official Microsoft Win32 Content Prep Tool.

+## Legal Disclaimer

+The contents of this repository, including all scripts and associated documentation, are provided solely for internal, educational, and non-commercial use.
+By accessing or using this repository, you agree not to use, modify, or distribute any of the included materials for commercial purposes without express permission from the repository owner.
+Unauthorized use or distribution of this repository's contents may be subject to legal action.
+Contact the repository owner for any permissions or licensing inquiries.

 ## Contact